twbs/bootstrap/docs/utilities/position.md

 ---
 layout: docs
 title: Position
+description: Use these shorthand utilities for quickly configuring the position of an element.
 group: utilities
+toc: true
 ---

-Position utilities are helpful for quickly placing a component outside the normal document flow.
-Choose from a handful of fixed or sticky position classes as needed.

-### Fixed top
+## Fixed top

 Position an element at the top of the viewport, from edge to edge.
 Be sure you understand the ramifications of fixed position in your project; you may need to add aditional CSS.